Shola Shoretire: Loan to Bolton

 On 19 January 2023, Shoretire officially joined EFL League One club Bolton Wanderers on loan until the end of the season.
+He was cup-tied as Bolton went on to win the 2022–23 EFL Trophy.
+On 8 May 2023, he scored his first league goal in senior football, scoring the first goal in a 3-2 win over Bristol Rovers.

+On 5 June 2024, United confirmed they were in talks with Shoretire about a new contract.

+PAOK

+On 30 July 2024, Shoretire signed with the Super League Greece club PAOK on a free transfer following the expiration of his contract at Manchester United.

+On 2 September 2025, Shoretire joined Eredivisie side PEC Zwolle on loan.

 International career

 As Shoretire was born in England to a Nigerian father and English mother, he is eligible to represent both nations at international level.

 He made one appearance for the England under-15 team, in a friendly against Belgium in February 2019.
 He made two appearances for the England under-16 team in August 2019, against Denmark and the Republic of Ireland.
 On 29 March 2021, Shoretire made his debut and only appearance for the England under-18 team during a 2–0 away victory over Wales at the Leckwith Stadium in Cardiff.

 On 2 September 2021, Shoretire made his debut for England at under-19 level during a 2–0 victory over Italy at St. George's Park.
-He has made four appearances for the under-19 team.
+He made four appearances for the under-19 team.